openstack-archive/os-faults/README.rst

     destructor.verify()

-The library can also read configuration from a file and the file can be in the following three formats: json, yaml, yml.
-The file can be specified in the `OS_FAULTS_CONFIG` environment variable or can be read from one of the default
+The library can also read configuration from a file and the file can be in the following three formats: os-faults.{json,yaml,yml}.
+The configuration file can be specified in the `OS_FAULTS_CONFIG` environment variable or can be read from one of the default locations:
-locations:
  * current directory
  * ~/.config/os-faults
  * /etc/openstack